 Interested in becoming an Affiliate Trainer?
 We are now accepting applications for local and international positions.
 No need for cold calling!
 Receive referrals of people looking for specialized training in your area and get access to all of the training curriculum I have created and continue to create to use at your appointments.

-The background section under the design tab is the best way to create custom backgrounds for a slideshow.
-Clicking the Background styles icon drops a menu with some basic optionsClicking on any of the default backgrounds will place it on your slide.
-I will show you how to create a custom one.
+The Background section under the design tab is the best way to create custom backgrounds for a slideshow.
+Clicking the Background styles icon drops a menu with some basic options.
+Clicking on any of the default backgrounds will place it on your slide.
+I will show you how to create a custom background.

 At the bottom of the drop down menu is the option to format background.
 Click this and the format background window will appear.

 As you can see this made a very unique background that I can apply to all of my slides.
 These effects can be used to create very interesting backgrounds but remember that you still have to be able to read the text and the worst thing would be to spend 30 minutes on an amazing background that you can't use.
 To make text use the transparency feature to lighten the image.

 If you change your mind on the background you can click the reset

-That concludes the background tutorial.
 Click next to move onto the PowerPoint 2010 Transitions tutorial.